teamosis/gethugothemes-documentation/content/guide.md

 * `logo` is for your site logo, give the logo directory here (i.e. `logo = images/logo.png`).
 Logo supports `png`, `jpg`, `gif`, or `svg` format.
 If you leave it empty, then `title` (default configuration title) will replace the logo.

-* `footer_logo` is for your footer logo.
-Most of the themes don't need that.
-It's only need when the footer logo is different color.

 * `favicon` is defined in your theme header.
 So you don't need to specify the directory here.
 Just put your favicon in `static/images` folder.
 Remind that you need to put this favicon name `favicon.png`.
 Otherwise, it won't load.
 If the theme already has a favicon, then replace it with your new one.
 It will be shown on the browser tab when you compiled the theme again.
 If it's not showing, then you need to clear your browser cache and reload again.

-* `description` is for your default meta description, it will show on your homepage and other pages that have not set any meta description on this page front-matter.

-* `author` is also a meta tag.
-It belongs to the site author.

-* `mobile` is your default mobile number.
-If your theme has an option to make a call, then you can find it on default parameters.

-* `email` is your default email address.
-If your theme has an option to send an email, then you can find it on default parameters.

-* `address` is your default address.
-If your theme has an option to show your address, then you can find it on default parameters.

-* `search` doesn't comes with every theme.
-But if your theme has a search bar, and if you don't want it, then you can disable it by making it `search = false`.

 * `navigation_button` is for the main navigation button.
 Many themes have a button on navigation that target contact or other pages.
 If your theme has this button, then you can handle this button `label` and `link` from here, or if you don't want to show it, then you can disable it by `enable = false`.

 * `preloader` is for site preloader.
 It starts with `[params.preloader]`. you can disable preloader by `enable = false`.
 If you want to show any image, logo, or animation in preloader then give the directory in `preloader` (i.e. `preloader = images/preloader.gif`), or if you don't want any logo or image then leave the preloader empty, then it will show `theme body color` screen when every component is loading. that's simple.

-* `social` is for the social sites that show on your theme.
-It starts with `[params.social]`.
-It's a loop, so you can add more social button by copying its previous loop item, and change the value.
-Or you can remove a social button by removing this loop item.
-Most of the themes use [themify icon pack](https://themify.me/themify-icons).
-And the rest of the themes uses [Fontawesome icon pack](https://fontawesome.com/v4.7.0/icons/).
-If icon starts with `ti` then you can understand that it uses the Themify icon pack, or if it starts with `fa` then it uses font awesome icon pack.

-* `Language` is for multilingual content. we basically added two languages in a multilingual theme. you can add more language following this example content.

 #### Navigation